waku-org/go-waku/logging/README.md

 # Logging Style Guide

 The goal of the style described here is to yield logs that are amenable to searching and aggregating.
-Structured logging is the best foundation for this outcome.
-The log entries should be consistent and predictable to support efficiency and high fidelity of search results.
+Structured logging is the best foundation for that.
+The log entries should be consistent and predictable to support search efficiency and high fidelity of search results.
+This style puts forward guidelines that promote this outcome.

 ## Log messages

 * Messages should be fixed strings, never interpolate values into the messages.
 Use log entry fields for values.

 * Message strings should be consistent identification of what action/event was/is happening.
 Consistent messages makes searching the logs and aggregating correlated events easier.

 * Error messages should look like any other log messages.
 No need to say "x failed", the log level and error field are sufficient indication of failure.

 ## Log entry fields

+* Adding fields to log entries is not free, but the fields are the discriminators that allow distinguishing similar log entries from each other.
+Insufficient field structure will makes it more difficult to find the entries you are looking for.

 * Create/Use field helpers for commonly used field value types (see logging.go).
 It promotes consistent formatting and allows changing it easily in one place.